From Microsoft to Microslop to Linux: Why I Made the Switch

 To set the stage: I'm a software developer and a musician.

-As you can imagine, I was legitimately worried about app support on Linux, and how it would distrupt my workflow.
+As you can imagine, my biggest worry was app support, and how it would disrupt my workflow.

 But after Chrome crashing for the 10000th time, I said "enough is enough", and decided to go big.
-I installed CachyOS, a performance-focused Arch-based distribution, on my main machine (9800X3D, RTX 5080).
+I installed CachyOS, a performance-focused Arch-based distribution, on my main machine.

 It wasn't a painless process.
 In fact, sleep mode was broken from the start, and my system would fail to detect the monitor after waking up.